-As a first step in diagnosing the disease, doctors will often arrange for image testing.
+So, how is mesothelioma diagnosed?
+As a first step, doctors will often arrange for image testing.

 - Chest tomograms: A series of x-ray pictures of the chest taken in the frontal or lateral view producing a three-dimensional image.
 Tomograms have the ability to show the chest region at various depths and further detect small masses not seen on regular film.